 Accordingly, plants processing bromine have to be made of highly corrosion and diffusion resistant and robust materials.
 QVF® borosilicate glass 3.3 and De Dietrich® glass-lined steel are therefore ideal materials for their construction.
 All measures are taken to avoid any bromine leakage – e.g. the tightness of the flange connections is certified according to the German regulation TA-Luft.
 The equipment fulfills the requirements of the European Pressure Directive.
 The vent systems are, as a matter of course, equipped with bromine scrubbers.

-The material quality, the adequate detailed design and the reliable process contribute to a safe handling of bromine.
-To this end, it is especially advantageous to get the equipment and the process from the experienced manufacturer of the components.
+The material quality, the adequate detailed design and the reliable process are the bases for a safe handling of the bromine.
+To this end, it is especially advantageous to get the components, the equipment and the process from one single experienced manufacturer.